 Vitamin C is responsible for keeping our body tissues healthy.
 This vitamin helps us to heal and helps us to resist infection.
 Vitamin C also strengthens connective tissue, muscles, and skin, and hastens the healing of wounds and bones.
 This vitamin is a great antioxidant and is proven to help prevent and/or treat many conditions including the common cold, cancer, heart disease, among other conditions.

 Vitamin C is commonly found in fruits and vegetables.
-Citrus fruits, strawberries, tomatoes, tomato juice, potatoes, peppers, Brussels sprouts, spinach, and broccoli are good sources of vitamin C.
+Citrus fruits, strawberries, tomatoes, tomato juice, potatoes, peppers, Brussels sprouts, spinach, and broccoli are good sources.

 Vitamin C is water-soluble.
-Water-soluble vitamins, like vitamin C and B vitamins, aren’t as easily stored.
+Water-soluble vitamins, like B and C vitamins, aren’t as easily stored.
 They travel through the bloodstream and whatever you don’t use gets expelled when you urinate.
 Large quantities of fat-soluble vitamins tend to be more toxic than water-soluble vitamins because your body stores them, rather than pees them out.

 For more information on water-soluble vitamins, fat-soluble vitamins, or minerals, visit our Vitamins and Deficiencies blog.